jeetmp3/jblog.github.io/_posts/blogs/2016-12-15-Spring-Session-Grails-Plugin.md

 date: 2016-12-15T00:00:00-04:00
 comments: true
 share: true
 excerpt: Part 1 of "Spring Session Grails Plugin" series.
-This blog series will cover Introduction, Installation and Redis Data store.
+This blog series will cover Introduction, Installation and Redis Datastore.
 ---
 <a href="https://github.com/jeetmp3/spring-session" target="_blank"><img style="position: absolute; top: 0; right: 0; border: 0;" src="https://camo.githubusercontent.com/e7bbb0521b397edbd5fe43e7f760759336b5e05f/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f6769746875622f726962626f6e732f666f726b6d655f72696768745f677265656e5f3030373230302e706e67" alt="Fork me on GitHub" data-canonical-src="https://s3.amazonaws.com/github/ribbons/forkme_right_green_007200.png"></a>

 This tutorial will guide you how to configure and use <a href="https://grails.org/plugin/spring-session" target="_blank">spring-session grails plugin</a>
     in grails 2x application.
-This blog will also cover various data store currently supported by this plugin along with various serializers to serialize/deserialize your session to/from store.
+This blog will also cover various datastore currently supported by this plugin along with serializers to serialize/deserialize your session to/from the store.

-**Note:** Spring-session project supports various data store.
-This plugin currently supports only 3 datastores.
-Remaining datastores are under development.
-    If you wish to contribute in adding data store support just <a href="https://github.com/jeetmp3/spring-session" target="_blank">fork me on GitHub</a>.
-{: .notice}

 This blog is divided into 3 sections